-Ideally, find someone who works in an industry that interests you and get them to proofread it and offer feedback (if you don’t know anyone in a relevant industry, don’t worry, we’ll discuss how to use LinkedIn to connect with such people later on in this post).
+Ideally, find someone who works in an industry that interests you and get them to proofread it and offer feedback.
+(If you don’t know anyone in a relevant industry, don’t worry.
+We’ll discuss how to use LinkedIn to connect with such people later on in this post).

-Here are some mistakes to watch out for (including ones that spell checking programs don’t always catch):
+Here are some mistakes to watch out for (including ones that spell-checking programs don’t always catch):

 - Spelling of company names – If you worked at a particular company and you want to mention it in your summary, ensure you spell the company name correctly.
 For instance, people often misspell “WordPress” as “WordPress”.
-Spell-checking programs often will not catch errors like this, particularly if the company in question isn’t well-known.
+Spell-checking programs often won’t catch errors like this, particularly if the company in question isn’t well-known.

 - Its vs it’s – Another common error that I’ve even seen seep into published online articles.